Proposing a New IT Service

 Additional service advisory boards will be formed in the future, both by Information Services and by UO Libraries.

 The domain subcommittees represent conceptual subsets of business, research, and teaching technologies.
 These subcommittees will take recommendations and advice from applicable service advisory boards.
 For example, an Administrative Technologies domain subcommittee will address issues related to Banner, constituent relationship management (CRM) software, DuckDocs, and other applications that are used for key business processes.
 An Information Security domain subcommittee will address questions about security and information assurance.
-These are but two examples.

 IT Steering Committee